What is Lymphedema?

 Clients are instructed in self-bandaging, compression garments, and self-MLD for the maintenance phase of therapy.
 Clients are assisted in the purchase, care, and replacement of an appropriate compression garment.

 The therapists at FCMC are highly trained, certified professionals in lymphedema management.
-We look forward to demonstrating our care, compassion and expertise with you in managing your lymphedema.
+We look forward to demonstrating our care,

 Other Diagnosis that can benefit from CDT: